halayasar/retouch_practical_work/README.md

 ### Model outputs
 #### test_model.py
 The testing script takes in the OCT scan as input and outputs a segmentation mask for the input image.
 The radius of the circular crop of the image is found and preprocessing is performed on the image (similar to that done on training dataset).
 Afterwards, the output of the segmentation model is used to set the class with the highest probability as the predicted class.
 Then, thresholding is performed to the probabilities based on a threshold value of 0.5 and returns a binary mask.
 The script then uses an image, crops it into smaller patches, and passes each patch through prediction function to get a binary mask for that patch.
 It then combines the binary masks for each patch to get the final segmentation mask for the whole image.
-Image overlays are also produced.
+Image overlays are also produced with red color indicating abnormal areas.
 Some overlays are seen below:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/92387828/224986209-511d9549-2a92-4469-b555-c13bc44fdc84.PNG" width=30% height=30%> <img src="https://user-images.githubusercontent.com/92387828/224986316-20e40e06-ad22-4e28-b6f6-f47aee5125c8.PNG" width=30% height=30%> <img src="https://user-images.githubusercontent.com/92387828/224986377-0bd3ca42-4483-4fc7-bb22-ae36643023e7.PNG" width=30% height=30%>